mdbatruch/realestatesite/README.md

-# A Full Stack CMS build in Laravel/Vue with an API, Authentication and CRUD components
+# A Full Stack CMS built in Laravel/Vue with an API, Authentication and CRUD components

 These are the files for a custom built Laravel 8 Application with Vue 2 integration.